putthaimastan/car_toll_gate_using_esp32cam_iot/README.md

-# ESP32-CAM Car Gate System
 # 🚗 ESP32-CAM Car Gate System

 An automatic car gate system using **ESP32-CAM**, **IR sensors**, **SG90 Servo Motor**, and integrated with **Firebase Realtime Database** to track car entries and exits with timestamp.